 Would you like to learn a foreign language?
 Perhaps you already have our Brain-Friendly language course for brain-friendly and faster language learning?
 This article will help you get started and effectively plan your learning exercises.

 Before getting started, it’s of the utmost importance to set your learning goals.
 What would you like to achieve?
-Linguajet describes targets as “learned words”.
+Brain-Friendly describes targets as “learned words”.
 Every language course (for computer, smartphone, tablet, etc.) includes a word counter.
 As soon as you understand one of the words, you simply click on it.
 This way, the translation is hidden and the word counter increases.
 This word pool covers all lessons in your course, so you only need to collect the words once.